polterguy/magic/README.md

 ![Visually design your database using SQL Studio](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-studio-new.jpeg)

+In addition Magic gives you an SQL prompt with autocomplete and syntax highlighting for SQL, allowing you to execute any SQL you want to, seeing the results of your SQL immediately.
+This works transparently towards all of its supported database types; SQLite, SQL Server, MySQL and PostgreSQL.

 ## CRUD API generator

 Magic allows you to automagically generate a secure CRUD API wrapping any database.
 The API generator